cetio/intuit/README.md

 [![License](https://img.shields.io/badge/License-AGPL--3-blue)](LICENSE.txt)

 Intuit is a library for interacting with various AI endpoints/models, with a focus on local models.
-Intuit endpoints and models are highly extensible through interfaces, but primarily supports:
+Intuit endpoints and models are highly extensible through interfaces.

-- OpenAI-compatible API (e.g. Ollama, Mistral, Deepseek)
-- OpenAI API (e.g. ChatGPT)
-- Qwen API (e.g. Qwen3, Qwen3.5)

 ## Features

 - **Completions**: Text completions, with choices and easy parsing to D types.
 - **Structured Output**: JSON schema (model options) as well as JSON parsing for responses.
 - **Context Management**: System/user/assistant messages and preserved context via `Context`.
-- **Streaming Support**: Real-time completions streaming (*currently not public API*)
+- **Streaming Support**: SSE streaming is available for real-time completions through `streamCompletions`.
 - **Embeddings**: Embeddings with variable float sizes and SIMD math utilities.
 - **Tool Use**: Native D functions as tools with automatic JSON schema generation.
+- **Easy Integration**: Intuit is deliberately streamlined and adding/using new endpoints/models is straightforward.

 ## Usage